Mid Cork Junior A Football Championship

-The Mid Cork Junior A Football Championship (known for sponsorship reasons as the Ross Oil Junior A Football Championship) is an annual Gaelic football competition organised by the Muskerry Board of the Gaelic Athletic Association since 1926 for junior Gaelic football teams in the Muskerry region in County Cork, Ireland.
+The Mid Cork Junior A Football Championship (known for sponsorship reasons as the Ross Oil Junior A Football Championship) is an annual club Gaelic football competition organised by the Mid Cork Board of the Gaelic Athletic Association and contested by junior-ranked teams in the Muskerry region in County Cork, Ireland, deciding the competition winners through a group and knockout format.

-The series of games begin in April, with the championship culminating with the final in the autumn.
-The championship includes a knock-out stage and a "back door" for teams defeated in the first round.

-The Mid Cork Junior Championship is an integral part of the wider Cork Junior Football Championship.
-The winners and runners-up of the Mid Cork championship join their counterparts from the other seven divisions to contest the county championship.

-12 clubs currently participate in the Mid Cork Championship.
+Introduced in 1926 as the Mid Cork Junior Football Championship, it was initially a straight knockout tournament.
+The competition went through a number of format changes since then, including the introduction of a back-door or second chance for beaten teams.

+In its present format, the 12 teams are drawn into three groups of four teams and play each other in a single round-robin system.
+The four group winners and four group runners-up proceed to the knockout phase that culminates with the final.
+The winner of the Mid Cork Junior A Championship, as well as being presented with the cup, qualifies for the subsequent Cork Junior A Football Championship.

 The title has been won at least once by 18 different clubs.
-The all-time record-holders are Canovee, who have won a total of 16 titles.

-Kilmurry are the current title-holders after defeating Aghinagh in the 2022 championship final by 3-10 to 1-08.
+The all-time record-holders are Canovee, who have won a total of 17 titles.
+Canovee are the title-holders after defeating Inniscarra by 1-15 to 2-06 in the 2023 final.